Luis Fonsi

 Luis Alfonso Rodríguez López-Cepero (born April 15, 1978), known by his stage name Luis Fonsi ([ˈlwis ˈfonsi]), is a Puerto Rican singer.
-He is known for multiple songs, one of them being "Despacito" featuring rapper Daddy Yankee.
+He is known for his soulful and dance oriented songs, most notably 2017's "Despacito".

 Fonsi received his first Latin Grammy Award nominations in the Record of the Year category and won Song of the Year thanks to the song "Aquí Estoy Yo".
 The song also won three Billboard Latin Music Awards.
 "Despacito" became Fonsi's biggest success, winning four Latin Grammy Awards, seven Billboard Latin Music Awards, five Billboard Music Awards and three Grammy Awards nominations.
 He also won one Latin American Music Award for "Échame la Culpa" with Demi Lovato.

-As of 2018, Fonsi has broken six Guinness World Records and sold more than 11 million records with "Despacito", whose music video was the most-watched YouTube video of all time until November 2020, with over 7 billion views.
+As of 2018, Fonsi has broken six Guinness World Records and sold more than 11 million records with "Despacito", whose music video was the most-watched YouTube video of all time until November 2020, with over 8 billion views.

 Early life

-Fonsi was born on April 15, 1978 in San Juan, Puerto Rico, the oldest child of Alfonso Rodríguez and Delia López-Cepero.
+Fonsi was born on April 15, 1978, in San Juan, Puerto Rico, the oldest child of Alfonso Rodríguez and Delia López-Cepero.
 He has two younger siblings: Jean Rodríguez, who also is a singer, and Tatiana Rodríguez.

 Growing up, Fonsi idolized the stars of the popular group Menudo, and the San Juan Children's Choir.

 At the age of 10, his family decided to move from Puerto Rico and relocated to Orlando, Florida.
 He attended Westridge Middle School and Dr. Phillips High School, both in Orlando.
 During his high school years, he participated in an a cappella group called "The Big Guys".
 They sang at school parties and local festivals.
 One of the members of the group, Joey Fatone, later joined *NSYNC.

 In 1995, Fonsi enrolled at Florida State University School of Music on a full scholarship, He also joined the school's choir, the Florida State University Singers, and sang with the City of Birmingham Symphony Orchestra.
 Eventually, he dropped out in order to pursue a career in music.
 Soon after, he was offered a recording contract by Universal Music Latin.